mikedpsm/Desafio-Cubos-Back-end-Modulo-02/README.md

-# Segue projeto desenvolvido no curso de Software Development da Cubos Academy no módulo 2.
+Segue projeto desenvolvido no curso de Software Development da Cubos Academy no módulo 2.
 A proposta é uma API Rest para um banco digital.
 Funcionalidades implementadas de forma não persistentes.

 Have fun!

+EN-US: Here lies a project developed during the course of software development from Cubos Academy, at module 2.
+This is an API Rest for a digital bank.
+Funcionalities implemented in a non persistent way.

 ![](https://i.imgur.com/xG74tOh.png)